SmiNat/Clickup_API/README.md

                             required (empty string as a second element can solve the issue in case of filtering by only one element in list/tuple).
     OAUTH_064       400     View must be a conversation / invalid view ID.
+    OAUTH_095       400     Invalid input syntax for type uuid: "None" - usually due to the lack of one of required parameters.
     PAGE_047        400     Must be a task view / invalid view ID.
     PUBAPITASK_008  400     Custom items must be an arra - also appears if list containsonly one element.
 Add second element to solve the isssue.
 Second element